Gandara1/AWS_Labs/EC2/lab.md

 >
 >![Ec2 Navigation](/EC2/images/ec2_search.png)
 >
->You should be taken tot eh EC2 dashboard pictured below
+>You should be taken to the EC2 dashboard pictured below
 >![EC2 Dash board](/EC2/images/ec2_dashboard.png)
 >Click Launch instance and select the launch instance option
 >